Entreaty

 All Menhir Fragments are places of great power that are warded to keep others out while working your Entreaty.
 To begin, the priests must open the Fragment by simply expressing to Menhir that this is their will.
 Once the priest team is inside, they may choose to either raise the wards or leave them open.

 When the Fragments wards are raised, it will prevent all characters which are not part of the Entreaty (Guardians exempt) from passing into immediate space next to the Menhir.
 The wards are a transparent barrier of Wyrd, and while the wards are not themselves visible, when they are raised, there will be several props to represent this (glowing rocks at the side of the tent).
-If, for whatever reason, another priest or weaving team wishes to break into the wards to prevent the Entreaty from completing, they must meet the following requirements to breach the wards:
+If, for whatever reason, someone wishes to break into the wards to prevent the Entreaty from completing, they must meet the following requirements to breach the wards:

-A group of weavers must make a consistent 30-second Rite that is uninterrupted, around the Weaving Circle tent.
+A group of weavers must make a consistent 30-second Rite that is uninterrupted, around the Menhir tent.
 This may be performed by any weaver regardless of their sphere and is an ad lib Rite.

 All Weavers attempting to break the wards must be working together as a cohesive team.